kwant-project/kwant/doc/source/reference/kwant.solvers.rst

 - `~kwant.solvers.common.SparseSolver.ldos`: Compute the local density of states of the system.

 For details see the respective function.
+(You might note that the above links lead to the documentation of a method in a class, rather than a function in the solver module.
+For details, see :ref:`below <details_of_solver>`.
+In a nutshell, all of the solver functionality can be accessed by functions on the module-level; internally they are encapsulated in a class)

 Due to the common interface you can thus write code that allows you to switch solvers by changing one `import`-line::